310mc/https-310mc.github.io-tl/source/_posts/aquarium/hanging_out_together.md

 But fear not!
 I will absolutely protect you to the very end.

 Hmm, that is not the case…?
-That person is not as bad one would think….?
+That person is not as bad one would think…?

 Well… I suppose I must regretfully agree to that.